 - Pictorial Arrowhead Occupation of Japan by Second Marine Division: Headquarters Second Pioneer Battalion Pictorial Arrowhead Second Marine Division “C” Company, 1st Platoon Team 7 Nagasaki, Kyushu, Japan

 - Occupied Japan: The Kokura incident, “committing excesses”, and murder on the 4th of July 「黒地の絵」

 - Tokyo’s archaeology of World War II 東京の第二次世界大戦の考古学 (WW2 sites)

 - THE DUTCH IN JAPAN: HIRADO AND DEJIMA, NAGASAKI

 - Japan 1945: A U.S. Marine’s Photographs from Ground Zero

-- Where did the bomb fall in Akira?
+- Where did the explosion start in Akira?